-PoMC explained in a letter to the Commission accompanying its 2012-13 reference tariff schedule that it undertook a review of its pricing structures and sought to realign and address existing anomalies.
-PoMC identified that under the previous pricing structure, the channels in aggregate achieved a modest positive return, however, on a stand-alone basis, the shared channels did not.
+PoMC explained in a letter to the Commission accompanying its 2012-13 Reference Tariff Schedule that it undertook a review of its pricing structures and sought to realign and address existing anomalies.
+PoMC identified that under the previous pricing structure, the channels in aggregate achieved a modest positive return however, on a stand-alone basis, the shared channels did not.
 PoMC realigned the relative prices for the shared and Melbourne channels to ensure a suitable rate of return on both assets, resulting in the large increases in channel fees for the shared channels.

-Given the increases noted above in the shared channel fees, the Commission has analysed the breakdown of channel services revenue reported by PoMC prior to and after this realignment of shared channel and Melbourne channel fees to better understand its purpose.
+Given the increases noted above in the shared channel fees, the Commission has analysed the breakdown of channel services revenue reported by PoMC prior to and after this realignment of shared channel and Melbourne channel fees, to better understand its purpose.
 The Commission has found that in 2011-12, the proportion of shared channel service revenues was around 1.5 per cent of PoMC's total prescribed service revenues.
-Following the realignment in 2012-13, this proportion increased to around 4.4 per cent.
-In contrast, the proportion of Melbourne channel service revenue of total prescribed service revenue fell from around 9.2 per cent to 7.4 per cent.
-In aggregate, the share of total channel fee revenues increased from around 10.7 per cent in 2011-12 to 11.8 per cent of total prescribed service revenue in 2012-13.
+Following the realignment in 2012-13, this proportion increased to around 4.4 per cent, with an increasing proportion of shared service revenue recovered from the largest volume traffic, that is, vessels exceeding a maximum summer draught of 12.10 metres.

+In contrast, the proportion of Melbourne channel service revenue to total prescribed service revenue fell from around 9.2 per cent to 7.4 per cent.
+However, Melbourne channel revenue still accounted for around two thirds of total channel revenue earned by PoMC in 2012-13.